Maha Thammaracha I: Government

-The kings of Sukhothai has used the Thammaracha (king of righteousness) governing style before the reign of Lithai, being based on the principle of Dharma of a king from Brahma scrolls of Dharma.
-Over time, as Buddhism became more widespread, the principles of Dharma from Buddhism become slowly integrated into the Thammaracha governing style up to the reign of Lithai who holds great respect for Buddhism.
-The principle that Lithai primarily adheres to includes Tosaphit Ratchatham, the ten virtues to which a ruler is purposed to hold; Chakkrawat Diwat, the twelve behaviors in which a ruler should follow; and Rachajanyanuwatr, the four abilities that a ruler should possess.
+The kings of Sukhothai had used the Thammaracha (king of righteousness) style of rule before Li Thai's reign, based on the dharma of a king taken from Brahma scrolls.
+As Buddhism spread, its principles were absorbed into that style, and Li Thai held the religion in great respect.
+The principles he followed include Tosaphit Ratchatham, the ten virtues a ruler should hold; Chakkrawat Diwat, the twelve behaviours a ruler should follow; and Rachajanyanuwatr, the four abilities a ruler should possess.